denistsoi/franklinchen.github.io/source/_posts/2014-02-16-pittsburgh-recorder-society-7-part-gabrieli-and-coconut-chocolate-cookies.markdown

 We also continued work on other pieces we started earlier in the season.
 Fred's guidance is as inspiring as ever.
 I feel that every meeting of our group is a wonderful opportunity to grow as a musician.

+After going home I found a trumpet ensemble performance of the Gabrieli online:

+<iframe width="420" height="315" src="//www.youtube.com/embed/PlfvhJPNuTE" frameborder="0" allowfullscreen></iframe>

 ## Snacks

-People brought in snacks to share, as usual.
+People brought in snacks to share, as usual, for break time.

 {% img /images/recorder-2014-02-16/snacks.jpg %}